Mickey’s Speedway USA Soundtrack (N64), Ben Cullum, 2000

 In other words, this wasn’t the kind of game one would expect to produce outstanding music to rival Rare’s best scores.
 To make the Mickey’s Speedway USA soundtrack an even less likely success, it was the first – and so far only – game score written entirely by Ben Cullum.
 Outside of Mickey’s Speedway USA, Cullum mainly provided character voices for several Rare titles (including Falco in Star Fox Adventures, for which he also wrote additional music).
 His career continued outside of the game industry, writing his own songs and some for his brother Jamie Cullum, as well as creating TV show themes and producing records.
 As such, Mickey’s Speedway USA remains a one-off in Cullum’s body of work – but he no doubt makes the most of this opportunity.

-Given the cartoony license, there was no way for Mickey’s Speedway USA to not sound cute, but in Cullum’s capable hands, that consistently adorable character never turns cloying.
-The meat of the Mickey’s Speedway USA soundtrack are its racing cues and here Cullum uses a mix of jazz and 70s funk to energise the music, give it a nice touch of class and create a constantly swinging, celebratory mood that doesn’t grate.
+Given the cartoony license, there was no way for Mickey’s Speedway USA not to sound cute, but in Cullum’s capable hands, that consistently adorable character never turns cloying.
+The meat of the Mickey’s Speedway USA soundtrack are its racing cues.
+Here, Cullum uses a mix of jazz and 70s funk to energise the music, giving it a nice touch of class and creating a constantly swinging, celebratory mood that doesn’t grate.

 First racing track “Indianapolis” establishes the soundtrack’s stylistic hallmarks.
-For its melody leads, the track swings back and forth between catchy brass fanfares and ebullient solo flute (on other tracks, hammond organ or xylophone fill this role).
-Cullum’s intricate arrangement of the piece turns it into a fully developed short instrumental that rarely stands still, continuously developing new quality material while never outstaying its welcome either.
+For its melody leads, the track swings back and forth between catchy brass fanfares and ebullient solo flute (on other tracks, Hammond organ or xylophone fill this role).
+Cullum’s intricate arrangement turns the piece into a fully developed short instrumental that rarely stands still, continuously developing new quality material while never outstaying its welcome either.
 Rare’s technical prowess is evident in the quality of the instrument samples, providing the crucial warmth and immediacy that this music needs to make its full impact.

-With 22 racing tracks, one might expect Cullum having to stretch his smooth formula beyond breaking point, but that’s not the case.
-Almost each cue delivers an impressive amount of inspired new melodies and rhythms, so that the never-changing mood of the score doesn’t matter much.
+With 22 racing tracks, one might expect Cullum has to stretch his smooth formula beyond breaking point, but that’s not the case.
+Almost every cue delivers an impressive amount of inspired new melodies and rhythms, so that the consistent mood of the score doesn’t matter much.
 And while Cullum doesn’t find an individual approach for each circuit (how do you identify characteristic underscoring for cart racing in Seattle or Washington, DC?), he varies his template sufficiently, imbuing it with local colours where possible.

-The most obvious stylistic divide within the Mickey’s Speedway USA soundtrack is that between tracks for city races and cues that underscore rural locations.
-Again, Cullum colours in within with the lines, but he does so with his usual panache and dependable penchant for quality compositions.
+The most apparent stylistic divide within the Mickey’s Speedway USA soundtrack lies between tracks for city races and cues that underscore rural locations.
+Again, Cullum colours inside the lines, but he does so with his usual panache and dependable penchant for quality compositions.
 “Grand Canyon” has a subtle but effective synth backing whose sustained chords suggest the location’s wide-open spaces and majesty – without neglecting the need to still score the cart racing action.
 “Dakota” throws a steel guitar into the mix, backed by warm strings that add some welcome touches of idyllic Americana.
 Fiddle, harmonica and banjo bring wiry energy to “Everglades”, which further benefits from a spirited piano lead.
 Metal percussion and mouth harp make their debut on the lean, propulsive “Oregon”.